ga-wdi-boston/sql/README.md

 $ createdb sql-crud
 ```

 As an alternative, we could use the **[CREATE DATABASE](http://www.postgresql.org/docs/9.4/static/sql-createdatabase.html)** command from within `psql`.
-This requires that we wrap the database name in double quotes (i.e. `create database "sql-crud";`)
+This requires that we wrap the database name in double quotes (i.e. `create database "sql-crud";`) because `-` is not allowed as a name character by default.

 Once we've created the database we can access it using the psql command: